 As well as different cities, we wanted to see whether there was a difference in how the genders will vote for the upcoming election.
 Here’s what we found:

-Interestingly, 20% of the women in the survey said they are unsure about which way to go, with only 9% of men saying the same thing.
+Curiously, 20 per cent of the women in the poll said they were not sure which way to vote, with only 9 per cent of the men saying the same.